ono-midori/ono-midori.github.io/techs/zguide.md

 The REQ socket always sends an empty delimiter frame before any data frames; the DEALER does not.
 The REQ socket will send only one message before it receives a reply; the DEALER is fully asynchronous.
-The synchronous versus asynchronous behavior has no effect on our example because we’re doing strict request-reply.
-It is more relevant when we address recovering from failures, which we’ll come to in Chapter 4 - Reliable Request-Reply Patterns.
+The synchronous versus asynchronous behavior has no effect on our example because we're doing strict request-reply.
+It is more relevant when we address recovering from failures, which we'll come to in Chapter 4 - Reliable Request-Reply Patterns.

-Now let’s look at exactly the same example but with the REQ socket replaced by a DEALER socket:
+Now let's look at exactly the same example but with the REQ socket replaced by a DEALER socket:

 ```c++
 //